vitessio/website/content/en/docs/21.0/reference/features/tablet-throttler.md

 The response also includes an HTTP status (e.g. `200` for "OK").
 This value is being deprecated and will be removed in `v22` or later.
 {{</ info >}}

-## How concepts are combined and used
+## How Concepts are Combined and Used

 ### Metric thresholds